leaningtech/labs/src/content/docs/cheerpj2/03-getting-started/00-Tutorial.md

 To test CheerpJ you _must_ use a local Web Server.
 Opening the `cheerpj_tutorial.html` page directly from the disk (for example, by double-clicking on it) is **_not supported_**.
 This is a very common mistake for first time users.

 **_TIP_**: There are many different Web servers that you can use, and all of them should work.
-For a quick test we recommand:
+For a quick test we recommend:

 - Python2: `python2 -m SimpleHTTPServer 8080`
 - Python3: `python3 -m http.server 8080`
-- NPM (http-server): `http-server -p 8080`
+- npm (http-server): `http-server -p 8080`

 To run TextDemo.jar in the browser using CheerpJ, do the following